Portfolio

 …and a lot more!
 Online Life Calendar is completely free, has several hundred users at the time of writing, and has personally proven to be a great resource for self-motivation and planning.
 Its source code can be found here.

-Update: the site has been taken down due for financial reasons, but the source code is still available on GitHub.
+Update: the site has been taken down due to financial reasons, but the source code is still available on GitHub.

 Language Statistics